 As part of our differentiated approach to our curriculum, we are aware a limited number of our students will benefit from a more flexible learning approach that can be provided by the standard curriculum above.
-If we consider that it would be helpful for you to follow this pathway, your parents/carers will have received a letter/email sharing this as well as inviting them into school to discuss this further.
+If we consider that it would be helpful for you to follow this pathway, your parents/carers will have received a letter/email sharing this.